Public Adoption Bulletin Board

 Screen potential adopters carefully.
 A guide on what to look out for can be found at FAQ - Adoption Screening.

-Do include this basic adoption criteria in your adoption postings so potential adopters are aware of the requirements of responsible cat owners.
-Posts with no criteria stated will be prompted over email to include at least the following:
+Do include this basic adoption criteria in your adoption postings so potential adopters are aware of the minimum requirements of responsible cat owners.
+Posts with no criteria stated will be prompted over email to screen for and include at least the following:

 - The cat must be kept strictly indoors.
 If the window and gate grilles are large enough to allow the cat to pass through, they must be meshed.